mordachai/tactical-map/README.md

 ## Features

 - Add a Tactical Map image to any scene via the Scene Configuration menu.
-- Automatically switch between the original scene and the tactical map, preserving zoom and position.
+- Fast switch between the original scene and the tactical map, preserving zoom and position.
 - Automatically adds tokens to a combat encounter when switching to the tactical map.
+- Preserve tokens positions and rotations independently.
+- Supports different grid types and sizes for both maps, sharing the same color, line type, and opacity configuration.

 ## Installation